 Compiling a List of Damages

 This may sound obvious, but it is worth highlighting: you need to figure out what you are suing for before you begin your claim.
+Proving negligence in a slip and fall accident is crucial to receiving compensation.
+A personal injury lawyer can help you identify the at-fault person and compile evidence to support your claim of negligence.
+Furthermore, this may sound obvious, but it is worth highlighting: you need to figure out what you are suing for before you begin your claim.
+This means going beyond the fact that you fell and listing all the individual effects your injuries have had on your life.
 This means going beyond the fact that you fell and listing all the individual effects your injuries have had on your life.

 Your accident may have affected you by decreasing your income, either temporarily or permanently, or by burdening you with additional bills.
 These financial impacts are called economic damages.
 Examples include but are not limited to: